Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Cortina d’Ampezzo – The lux destination for couples

-• Best places to stay in the Dolomites for Couples, Luxury Travellers, Outdoor Enthusiasts
+• Best place for Couples, Luxury Travellers, Outdoor Enthusiasts

 • Summer destination: 4.5